zhaojh329/rttys/README.md

     $ rttys run -t 34762d07637276694b938d23f10d7164

+### Use your own authentication server
+If the device authentication URL is configured, when the device connecting, rttys will initiate an authentication request to this URL, and the authentication server will return whether the authentication has been passed.

+Request data format:

+    {"devid":"test", "token":"34762d07637276694b938d23f10d7164"}

+Authentication Server Response Format:

+    {"auth": true}

 ### mTLS
 You can enable mTLS by specifying device CA storage (valid file) in config file or from CLI (variable ssl-cacert).
 Device(s) without valid CA in storage will be disconnected in TLS handshake.